April adventures at Fountains Abbey

 A walk makes everybody feel better, whether it's a brisk power walk or gentle stroll.
 There are plenty of trails to help you enjoy your time outdoors as much as possible.
 Lace your boots and grab a fleece to enjoy a good leg stretch.

 Guided walks for you

-Although the abbey is old, the rocks surrounding it are much older.
-Come along and learn all about the geology of the landscape in this guided one and a half hour walk on Wednesday 18 April, 2 - 3.30pm.
+Although the abbey is old, the rocks surrounding it are even older.
+Come along and learn all about the geology of the landscape in this guided one and a half hour walk.

 Do you know your stags from your hinds and your Reds from your Sikas?
 Head out with our expert guides to discover what the deer are up to in spring and hopefully catch a glimpse of their new antlers starting to grow.